 Languages: While the official languages are Hindi and English, there are 22 other languages recognised by the Indian Constitution as national languages which include Marathi, Gujarati, Tamil, Bengali and Punjabi.

 Visit our contact page to speak to us over the phone, email or online enquiry

-If you're moving to start work in a new country, traveling internationally or living overseas and still need links to home, then HSBC can help.
+If you're moving to start work in a new country/region, traveling internationally or living overseas and still need links to home, then HSBC can help.